immutant/immutant.org/tutorials/deploying.md

 date: 2013-10-10
 ---

-This tutorial covers creating a basic [Ring] web application and deploying to an Immutant.
-If you haven't read the [installation tutorial][installing], go do so now, since you'll need Immutant and the lein-immutant plugin installed.
+This tutorial covers the creation and deployment of a basic [Leiningen] app to an Immutant.
+If you haven't read the [installation tutorial][installing], go do so now, since you'll need Immutant and the [lein-immutant plugin][lein plugin] installed.
 This tutorial assumes you are on a *nix system.

 ## Creating an Immutant Clojure application

 In our [installation tutorial][installing], we installed the [lein plugin].
-Let's take another look at the tasks it provides:
+Recall how to list all the subtasks it supports:

-    ~/immutant $ lein immutant
+    $ lein immutant
-    Manage the deployment lifecycle of an Immutant application.

-    Subtasks available:
-    undeploy   Undeploys a project from the current Immutant archive    Creates an Immutant archive from a project deploy     Deploys a project to the current Immutant run        Starts up the current Immutant, displaying its console output env        Displays paths to the Immutant that the plugin is currently using overlay    Overlays a feature set onto the current Immutant test       Runs a project's tests inside the current Immutant version    Prints version info for the current Immutant install    Downloads and installs an Immutant version list       Lists deployments or Immutant installs

-    Run `lein help immutant $SUBTASK` for subtask details.

-    Arguments: ([subtask] [project-or-nil subtask & args])

-In this tutorial we'll cover the basic project layout and the `deploy` task.
-To do so, we'll build a basic application that demonstrates the current web features.
+In this tutorial we'll cover the basic project layout and the `deploy` subtask.
+To do so, we'll build a basic application that demonstrates some web features.
 To get started, let's create a Leiningen project:

-    ~/immutant $ lein new immutant-demo
+    $ lein new immutant-demo
-    Generating a project called immutant-demo based on the 'default' template.
+    $ cd immutant-demo

 Now, let's add a ring handler to our core namespace: